Last Updated: 6-23-2020

 The two main parties in an apartment syndication are the general partners (GPs) and limited partners (LPs).
 Essentially, the LPs fund the deal and the GPs manage the deal and each party is compensated accordingly – the most common compensation structure is an 8% preferred return to the LP and a 70/30 profit split to the LP and GP respectively over the life of the project.

 In regards to the GP, if all of the duties are performed by one person, then that individual would receive 100% of the compensation allotted to the GP.
 However, it is unlikely that the GP will be a single person, especially one the first few deals.
 Instead, the GP responsibilities will be fulfilled by two or more individuals.

 When that is the case, how do you determine how much money each individual makes?
-Like most things in apartment syndications, it depends because every deal is different.
+Like most things in apartment multifamily syndication structure, it depends because every deal is different.
 There are, however, general guidelines for how to create a compensation structure for the GP.

 Basically, the GP is broken into five parts.
 Each part has certain duties, as well as an assigned percent ownership of the GP.
 All of these percentages are negotiable, but here are the general guidelines:

 The time between signing the purchase sales agreement and closing the deal is known as the due diligence phase.
 During the due diligence phase, certain costs are incurred by the GP.
 These include the earnest deposit, legal fees to create various contracts, inspection costs and appraisal costs.
 Most of these expenses are due before reaching the closing table.

 Since you are dealing with multimillion-dollar deals, these due diligence costs will likely be in the tens of thousands of dollars.
 If you can personally pay for these upfront costs, great.
 Front the costs and reimburse yourself at close.
 If you cannot, then you will need to bring on a third-party to cover these costs.